Wormhole

-Visualization

-For a simplified notion of a wormhole, space can be visualized as a two-dimensional surface.
-In this case, a wormhole would appear as a hole in that surface, lead into a 3D tube (the inside surface of a cylinder), then re-emerge at another location on the 2D surface with a hole similar to the entrance.
-An actual wormhole would be analogous to this, but with the spatial dimensions raised by one.
-For example, instead of circular holes on a 2D plane, the entry and exit points could be visualized as spherical holes in 3D space leading into a four-dimensional "tube" similar to a spherinder.

-Another way to imagine wormholes is to take a sheet of paper and draw two somewhat distant points on one side of the paper.
-The sheet of paper represents a plane in the spacetime continuum, and the two points represent a distance to be traveled, but theoretically a wormhole could connect these two points by folding that plane (i.e. the paper) so the points are touching.
-In this way it would be much easier to traverse the distance since the two points are now touching.

 Terminology

 In 1928, German mathematician, philosopher and theoretical physicist Hermann Weyl proposed a wormhole hypothesis of matter in connection with mass analysis of electromagnetic field energy; however, he did not use the term "wormhole" (he spoke of "one-dimensional tubes" instead).

-American theoretical physicist John Archibald Wheeler (inspired by Weyl's work) coined the term "wormhole" in a 1957 paper co-authored by Charles Misner:
+American theoretical physicist John Archibald Wheeler (inspired by Weyl's work) coined the term "wormhole".
+In a 1957 paper that he wrote with Charles W. Misner, they write:

 Modern definitions

 Wormholes have been defined both geometrically and topologically.
 From a topological point of view, an intra-universe wormhole (a wormhole between two points in the same universe) is a compact region of spacetime whose boundary is topologically trivial, but whose interior is not simply connected.
 Formalizing this idea leads to definitions such as the following, taken from Matt Visser's Lorentzian Wormholes (1996).